Pain.

 Vane froze.

-He reached out.
+He reached out, his fingers straining to bridge the distance.
 His hand trembled uncontrollably.
 He triggered [Thermal Equilibrium (Grade F)].
 He tried to find a heat signature.
 A spark.
 Anything.

 [Target Temp: Ambient.]